Updated 21 Jan 2025

 Before the sit: House sitter checklist, pre-sit

-So you’ve secured the sit of you’ve been hoping for - now it’s time to get organized.
-Below, find the ultimate checklist for house sitters to make sure you’ve got everything you need, and are clued-up on everything you need to know about the house, pets and garden.
+Find the ultimate checklist for house sitters to make sure you’ve got everything you need, and are clued-up on everything you need to know about the house, pets and garden.

 And while you’ll have the chance to find out more about the pets, home and a full low-down on your responsibilities during the sit handover and in the welcome guide provided by the pet owners, knowledge is power!

-So, if you can, take our printable house sitting checklist with you to a video call, or better - an in-person meet up to make sure you’ve covered all the essentials before your sit begins.
+So, if you can, take our printable house sitting checklist above with you to a video call, or better - an in-person meet up to make sure you’ve covered all the essentials before your sit begins.

 Pre-sit house sitter checklist: the pets